 About the 2nd edition of the Santa Fe to Taos Trail Guidebook

-Most of why it’s not done is because a) just managing the basic day-to-day of the SF2T is 60+ hours a week and b) the SF2T has tipped into a serious overuse situation and getting ahead of that took temporary priority over finishing the guidebook.
-500 or more thru-hikers will do the SF2T this year.
+Most of why it’s not done is because a) just managing the basic day-to-day of the SF2T is 80+ hours a week and b) the SF2T has tipped into a serious overuse situation and getting ahead of that took temporary priority over finishing the guidebook.
+600 or more thru-hikers will do the SF2T this year.
 The high alpine lakes, in particular, are at risk of adverse impacts.
-Managing this overuse situation as best I can is more of a priority for me than completing the guidebook.

 Here are answers to the most common questions I’ve been getting about the guidebook: